Skip to content

 The veterinarian can use an ultrasound to look directly at the kidneys.
 He can determine whether the kidneys are enlarged or whether there are other visible abnormalities.

-4. Blood pressure measurement for kidney disease in cats
+4. Blood pressure measurement in kidney disease in cats

-Because high blood pressure can be both a cause and a consequence of kidney disease, blood pressure measurement can be helpful in diagnosis.
+Since high blood pressure can be both a cause and a sequence of kidney diseases, blood pressure measurement for the diagnosis can be helpful.

-In some cases, the vet might consider a kidney biopsy, which involves taking a small sample of tissue from the kidney.
-This sample is then examined under a microscope to identify the exact cause of the kidney problems.
+In some cases, the veterinarian could consider a kidney biopsy in which a small tissue sample is taken from the kidney.
+This sample is then examined microscopically in order to identify the exact cause of the kidney problems.

 An x-ray can help check the size and shape of the kidneys and detect possible abnormalities or tumors.